PLCnext/CoffeeMachineDemo/README.md

 More information about proficloud.io will be available by clicking the corresponding button.
 Here you can see how data, here the available amount of coffee beans, can be visualized in a dashboard.
 If a minimum level is reached, an alarm can be generated automatically, which informs you by mail that coffee beans should be refilled.

 ![Alt-Text](images/proficloud_io_tsd.PNG)

+You can also try this yourself.
+For this purpose, your PLC requires a connection to the Internet.
+Make sure that security measures are taken to prevent unauthorized access to your PLC.
+To connect the AXC F 2152 to proficloud.io, the service must be enabled via Web-based Management.
+Furthermore, the PLC must be registered within the proficloud.io which can be done via UUID shown in the Web-based Management (but also printed on the PLC housing).
+Once the PLC is registered you can search for provided data.
+You will find here the amount of coffee beans which can be visualized in a dashboard.

 ## License